MarkMorow/AppConsentPhishingSample/README.md

 ## About this sample

+This applicaton was made for a SANS White Paper, ["Decreasing Attacker Dwell Time in Azure Active Directory"](https://www.sans.org/white-papers/40390/) and should only be used to demonstrate the example highlighted in the paper.
+Since the publication of the paper, several security updates have been released for the libaries this application uses.
+Again, do not use this application outside demonstrating the concept in the paper.

-> This sample has been modified from the Python quickstart for the Microsoft identity platform:
+This sample has been modified from the Python quickstart for the Microsoft identity platform:
 [Quickstart: Add sign-in with Microsoft to a Python web app]("https://docs.microsoft.com/azure/active-directory/develop/quickstart-v2-python-webapp")

 ### Overview